Skip to main content

 2. Place the d42pcap.json config file into the directory with the utility.

-3. On Linux, create a symlink for libpcap as required by the application, as it searches for the filename libpcap.so.1:
+3. On Linux, create a symlink for libpcap as required by the application, which searches for the filename libpcap.so.1:

 sudo ln -s /usr/lib/x86_64-linux-gnu/libpcap.so.1.8.1 /usr/lib/x86_64-linux-gnu/libpcap.so.1